 Personal NAS drives are very small, too, which means they can be hidden away in cupboards, or on top of wardrobes.
 The same is true of a Raspberry Pi NAS, which is simply your Pi connected to an external hard disk drive or high capacity flash storage.
 You might even use an SSD drive.

-You can set this up manually with Samba, or you can flash a dedicated NAS4Free image from Sourceforge.
+You can set this up manually with Samba.
 It won’t be long before your vital data is stored on your home network drive, freeing up space on your PC.
 Just remember to back up your NAS drive regularly!

 The Raspberry Pi makes an ideal brain and interface for a home automation system.
-Coupled with an Arduino, and running the Node.js app Heimcontrol, home automation is made possible via a few remote-controlled radio-enabled mains adaptors.
-Heimcontrol lets you enable or disable any devices plugged into the adaptors, via the Raspberry Pi, with signals transmitted by the Arduino.
+(You can even use Raspberry Pi to automate your garage door.)
+Coupled with an Arduino, and running the Node.js app Heimcontrol, home automation is made possible via a few remote-controlled radio-enabled mains adapters.
+Heimcontrol lets you enable or disable any devices plugged into the adapters, via the Raspberry Pi, with signals transmitted by the Arduino.

 To be honest, this approach is best taken if you’re looking for a way to familiarize yourself with the basics of home automation.
 However, if you’re interested in a system that more or less works right away, with smart home automation tools, hardware, and equipment that is already up and running in your home, then teaming up a Raspberry Pi with OpenHAB should work perfectly.